Overgrown: Promotion and release

-During the final weeks of 2012, Blake performed three intimate shows where he débuted five of his new songs, the five being "Our Love Comes Back", "Overgrown", "Retrograde", "To the Last" and "Every Day I Ran."
+During the final weeks of 2012, Blake performed three intimate shows where he debuted five new tracks, "Our Love Comes Back", "Overgrown", "Retrograde", "To the Last" and "Every Day I Ran."

 Blake announced via Facebook on 7 February 2013 that his second album, Overgrown, would be released on 8 April.
 The first single from the album, "Retrograde", was debuted the same day on BBC Radio 1, and was released on 11 February.
 On 7 March, Blake and his labelmates at 1-800 Dinosaur shared both the dub version of "Voyeur" and the album cut of "Digital Lion" featuring Brian Eno.
 The title track was released as a single on 10 April alongside a music video directed by Nabil Elderkin.
 A remix of the track "Life Round Here" featuring Chance the Rapper was released on 11 October alongside a music video directed by Nabil Elderkin.

 Critical reception

 Overgrown received widespread critical acclaim upon its release.
 At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album received an average score of 82, based on 40 reviews, which indicates "universal acclaim".
 Martyn Young of musicOMH stated that "Overgrown is more diverse and dynamic than before.
 Blake seems to have found an ideal middle ground between restrained and measured balladry and disorientating electronic soul".
 This sentiment was echoed by The Guardian's Paul MacInnes, who wrote that "Blake's palette is unique, his abilities as a composer are great and quite obviously growing."
 In a review for AllMusic, Fred Thomas described the album as existing "somewhere between the vacant echoes of dub and trip-hop, dubstep's sample-slicing production, and the contained heartbreak of a singer/songwriter playing piano to himself in an empty room," and noted that "while it might take listeners a few spins to find the right head space for the album, once they get there, it's an easy place to get lost in."
 Clash said the album is "paradoxically less fragmented than its illustrious predecessor, ideas rotating core values guided by an affirmatively unseen hand.
 Which ultimately makes this an even better record."

-On 30 October 2013, the album won the Mercury Music award for album of the year.
+On 30 October 2013, the album won the Mercury Music Prize for album of the year.
 The lead single, "Retrograde", also won an Ivor Novello Award for Best Contemporary Song.

 Overgrown ranked among the top albums for the year, making it on to many end-of-year lists.